2023 Coring – Wednesday March 1st & 2nd

 After being washed out twice in 2022 we were finally able to core at the very beginning of March.
-Luck was on our side as a great deal of sand had been dropped in the car-park and the Romsey Sporting Association President, Rob McIntyre, told us if we could shift it we could have it.
+Luck was on our side as a great deal of sand had been mistakenly dropped in the car-park and the Romsey Sporting Association President, Rob McIntyre, told us if we could shift it we could have it.
 A quick call to Cam Newnham and all was organised.
 The sand was dropped beside the Red 11th tee and behind the 2nd green.
 The team from Australian Turf Management arrived at 7.00am and were quickly into the job.
-They had to change tools on a few greens, where we had turns the irrigation off but generally the morning proceeded well.
+They had to change tools on a few greens, where we had turned the irrigation off but generally the morning proceeded well.
 The sand proved to be almost perfect, free draining and quite happy to drop down into the core holes.

 Lorraine continued her work repainiting and cleaning up the tee signage and distance markers.
-She also made sure she got pics of all who worked, all that is bar herself.
+She also made sure she got pics of all who worked, that is all bar herself.

 Scott spent most of the afternoon cutting squares of Santa ana turf into bare spots on the 8th fairway